You may not think that getting a speeding ticket in Virginia is a big deal. However, it can carry serious penalties.

 - Six demerit points.
 If you are caught driving 20 mph or more over the posted speed limit, the penalty is six demerit points on your driving record.
 The conviction will remain on your record for 11 years.
 In addition, you could be charged with reckless driving if you are driving 20 mph over the speed limit.

 The demerit points can be removed from your record after two years, but the actual conviction stays on your record for 5 to 11 years, depending on how much you were exceeding the speed limit.
-In addition, you will owe fines and court costs.
-The fines are doubled if you were speeding in a safety corridor.
-Fines can be up to $250 and court costs are approximately $64 on top of this.

 Can Your Driver’s License Be Suspended for a Speeding Ticket Conviction?